BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck: Results

 \subsubsection{Leave-One-Site-Out Cross Validation}

 To further assess the generalization capacity of BrainIB to unseen data, we further implement leave-one-site-out cross validation.
-Both datasets contain $17$ independent sites.
+ABIDE and REST-meta-MDD datasets contain $17$ independent sites.
 In detail, we divide each dataset into the training set ($16$ sites out of $17$ sites) to train the model, and the testing set (remaining site out of $17$ sites) for testing a model.
-Additionally, we compare the BrainIB with two SOTA models including GAT and GIN for performance evaluation, since GAT and GIN perform better in tenfold cross validation than other SOTA models.
+Additionally, we compare the BrainIB with three SOTA models including GIN, DIR-GNN and CI-GNN for performance evaluation, since GIN, DIR-GNN and CI-GNN perform better in tenfold cross validation than other SOTA models.

 For REST-meta-MDD, age, education, Hamilton Depression Scale (HAMD), illness duration, gender and sample size are selected as six representative factors.
 HAMD are clinical profiles for depression symptoms.
 The lower value of the HAMD indicates the less severity of depression.
 The experimental results are summarized in Table \ref{tab:Leave-one-set-out-MDD}.
-Compared with the baselines, BrainIB achieves the highest mean generalization accuracy of 78.8\% and yields significant and consistent improvements in each site, suggesting an strength of our study that the BrainIB could generalize well on the completely different multi-sites even if site-specific difference.
-To be specific, the most classifiers achieved generalization accuracy of more than 75\%, even 90.2\% for site 3.
-Compared with other SOTA deep models such as GAT, BrainIB achieves with up to more than 14.6\% absolute improvements in site 3.
+Compared with the baselines, BrainIB achieves the highest mean generalization accuracy of 71.8\% and yields significant and consistent improvements in most sites, suggesting an strength of our study that the BrainIB could generalize well on the completely different multi-sites even if site-specific difference.
+To be specific, the most classifiers achieved generalization accuracy of more than 70\%, even 85.4\% for site 3.
+Compared with other SOTA deep models such as ProtGNN, BrainIB achieves with up to more than 17.1\% absolute improvements in site 3.
 Interestingly, we observe the values of age and education in site 3 are similar with site 1 and site 5, suggesting that the better generalization performance in site 3 result from the prediction of homogeneous data (site 1 and site 5).
-However, classifiers developed in site 17 achieved generalization accuracy of less than 70\%.
-Similarly, we speculate that the poor generalization performance of site 17 result from the prediction of heterogenous data.
-The values of representative factors in site 17 are different from the most sites, while sites with similar factors such as site 10 often obtain the poor generalization performance.
+However, classifiers developed in site 1 and site 14 achieved generalization accuracy of less than 70\%.
+Similarly, we speculate that the poor generalization performance of site 1 and site 14 result from the prediction of heterogenous data.
+The values of representative factors in site 1 are different from the most sites, while sites with similar factors such as site 5 often obtain the poor generalization performance.